 Wondering whether you need to complete a self-assessment tax return?
+More than 10 million people need to fill one in so if you run your own business, either as a sole trader or in a partnership, completing a tax return is absolutely necessary.
 In this guide, you’ll find out who needs to file a tax return and why they need to do so.
 I’ll also explain exactly what HMRC needs to know.
 Read on to find out more and answer all the questions you might have on this topic.

 Table of contents